uf-robopi/LightViz/README.md

-# LightViz: An Interactive Tool for Light Pollution Visualization
+# LightViz: An Interactive Tool for Light Pollution Visualization and 'Light Footprint' Monitoring

 This work is licensed under a
 [Creative Commons Attribution-NonCommercial 4.0 International License][cc-by-nc].